PCKLD Recycle.

 Around 500 million pickleballs are produced annually — roughly 12,000,000 kg of plastic.
 Most end up in landfill, where they can take 100 years to break down.

-Pickleballs perform best for 3–5 games (at maximum performance).
+Pickleballs perform best for 3–5 games at maximum performance.

-On average, a pickleball lasts about 100 hours, although performance gradually degrades overtime depending on playing style, court surface and frequency of play.
+On average, a pickleball lasts about 100 hours, although performance gradually degrades over time depending on playing style, court surface and frequency of play.

 - Length of play